Guide to Mushrooms of the Chicago Region

 Like bird watching, mushroom hunting is a great activity when you can travel across the country or around the world.
 There is no end to the new kinds you can discover, even new species.
 The North American Mycoflora Project is an idea by Dr. Bruns and others that is starting to take shape.
 There are many components to the goal of assembling a mushroom flora for North America.
 Some of the related websites are listed here.
 Various clubs from Washington D.C. to California and Alberta and points in between are beginning the process of documenting their mushrooms with photos, specimens, and location data.
-The 2014 Telluride Mushroom Festival did the same.

 Resources for Mycology

 There are many great mushroom clubs across the United States and Canada.
 You can probably find one in your region.
 There are links here for clubs in the Upper Midwest and a list for the rest of the country.
 Find out what books we recommend.
 A variety of other websites are listed here that help with some aspect of mushroom collecting.
 Our club has started producing videos so check those out.
 I have monthly checklists and will be adding other content you can download.